Campus Improvement Plan

 Community

-Strategy 3: Partnering with the Children's Museum, CBE will offer Family Learning Nights focused on Math, Reading, and other content areas.
+Strategy 3: CBE will offer Family Learning events focused on Math, Reading, and other content areas.

 Strategy's Expected Result/Impact: Increase community involvement and support our Campus and District priorities/ goals.